Skip to Main Content

 Return

-· An evaluation and assessment by an appropriately trained and licensed psychologist, psychiatrist, or physician.
+· An evaluation and assessment by a licensed psychologist, psychiatrist, or physician in order to demonstrate that the student is no longer a legitimate safety risk or direct threat to the safety & well-being of the individual student or others.
 The university may request to speak with the professional conducting the evaluation and/or assessment.

-In order to determine the student’s eligibility to return, it will be necessary for the student to submit the required assessments to the Vice President for Student Affairs/Dean of Students.
-The assessments will be shared with and reviewed by the appropriate university official(s).
+In order to determine the student’s eligibility to return, it will be necessary for the student to complete the required conditions or requirements.
+The Vice President for Student Affairs/Dean of Students will review the conditions and requirements, consulting with appropriate university official(s), as needed.

 If it is determined that a student may return to campus, doing so will be contingent upon agreeing to and complying with any stipulations by the Vice President for Student Affairs/Dean of Students.
 In addition, return will be contingent upon agreeing to and adhering to any treatment regimen prescribed by a health professional.